Welcome to the new NSM#BLOG. Scroll to the BLOG POSTS to check out latest contributions!

 Associates: Patrick C. R. Terry, Irene Giner-Reichl, Fred Tanner, Martin Kreutner, Reinhard Heinisch and Niklas Hintermayer

 Rules for contributing: Submissions will only be published if they: (a) are written in clear English, French, German or Spanish, to the point and well structured; (b) comply with our word limit of around 1000 to 1500 words; and (c) are respectful and of a fresh and innovative scientific style.
 Contributions should be genuinely original and novel.
 Excellence is a necessary condition for publication, further we intend to balance areas of interest and special thematic pipelines.
 Submissions by PhD students are very welcome.
-To submit a post for consideration, please email to: ursula.werther-pietsch@univie.ac.at.
+Within the framework of the guiding rules for contributing, the content remains the responsibility of our authors.
+To submit a post for consideration, please email to: ursula.werther-pietsch(at)univie.ac.at.
 We normally take a few days to review submissions and give you feedback for revisions.
 Once this is done, the contribution can be published.

 Style guidelines: 1.
 Your bio.
 Please submit in the same word document as your post a CV in 2-3 lines, including if applicable a hyperlink to your university or professional webpage.
 2. Length and abstract: The general limit of about 1000 to 1500 words guarantees attention and readability in time.
 Please provide an abstract of up to 5 lines, which will be the teaser of your post in SM.
 3. Fonts, spacing, and paragraph format: Upon request, a template can be sent to you by the editor.
 Otherwise, orient yourself simply on existing blog contributions.
 The final layout will be provided by the Editorial Bureau.
 4. Citations and footnotes: Please put any references in parentheses immediately after the quotations they support.
 We do not accept footnote citations.
 Further reading can be added at the end of the article.
-5. Hyperlinks: Embedded hyperlinks are welcome if useful to the reader.
-In word, this can be easily be made selecting text, right-clicking, and choosing the hyperlink option in the contextual menu.
+5. Hyperlinks and photos: Embedded hyperlinks are welcome if useful to the reader.
+We appreciate one photo per post, e.g. cover of your book or other content-related pictures.

 Lecture on Future International Relations